opooladz/Gamma-VAE/README.md

 I will try to clean it up more and solve LBFGS issue.
 For now there is a [google colab](https://colab.research.google.com/drive/14M0guLIVqk6CYrUvAFhiNBR8yu5wjwEx?authuser=5#scrollTo=LNLpustWq5ly) linked

+Note Adam and SGD do not optimize speech well.
+We found PSGD does a really good job optimizing NNs for use with speech models.